 - Mulching too close to trees: you should not mulch right up to the tree.

-If the soil under your grass it at least six degrees, then grass or leaf mulch will break down and boost the health of your lawn.
+If the soil under your grass is at least 6°C, then grass or leaf mulch will break down and boost the health of your lawn.